-During the past year one Level 2 assessment was required to be completed for our water system.
+During the past year one Level 2 assessments were required to be completed for our water system.
 One Level 2 assessment was completed.
-In addition, we were required to take one corrective action and we completed one action.
+In addition, we were required to take two corrective actions and we completed two of these actions.

-There are no additional required health effects violation notices.
+There are no additional required heath effect violation notices.